Understanding the Depreciation Deduction & How It Reduces Your Taxes

 Sum-of-the-Year's Digits

-Choosing the right method of depreciation will help you save money when you file your federal return and take your annual depreciation deduction.
+Choosing the right method of depreciation will help you manage your tax liability more effectively when filing your federal return.

-For a detailed calculation, you can use this depreciation calculator to find the best method for your assets.
+For a detailed calculation, you can use this depreciation calculator to compare methods for your assets.

 How Much Depreciation Can You Write Off?

-The TCJA increased bonus depreciation but that's not the only thing that it changed.
-It also increased the limits that businesses can claim for the depreciation deduction and increased the phase-out for those deductions.
+The TCJA increased bonus depreciation, but that’s not the only change it introduced.
+It also raised the limits for the Section 179 deduction and increased the phase-out thresholds.

-Let's look at the limits first.
-Before the TCJA, the Section 179 maximum deduction for depreciation was capped at $500,000.
-The TCJA adjusted it as follows, with mandated increases for each tax year.
+Let’s look at the limits first.
+Before the TCJA, the Section 179 maximum deduction was capped at $500,000.
+The TCJA adjusted it upward, with annual inflation increases.

 • 2019: $1,020,000